The Services console (

 0or the value is missing, then it means the service is set to Automatic start (no delay.)

 Editor’s note: Arbitrarily changing the service startup types can cause problems to the system.
 It’s advisable to leave the services configuration in the Windows default setting in most cases.
-If you plan to modify the services configuration, backup the current service startup configuration, create a restore point, or take a complete registry backup beforehand.
+If you plan to modify the services configuration, backup the current service startup configuration, create a Restore Point, or perform a complete registry backup beforehand.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: